Mental Health & Wellbeing

 Good mental health and wellbeing are are key components of a healthy life, for both children and adults.
 We want our pupils, their families and our staff team to thrive: to feel confident in themselves and have positive self-esteem; to recognise and express a range of emotions; to build and maintain good relationships with others; to feel engaged with the world around them; and to successfully overcome challenges when they arise.

-You will find information below about how we develop this in school as well as links and resources for more help and information, beginning with a helpful video for parents on talking to children about returning to school after the lockdown.
+You will find information below about how we develop this in school as well as links and resources for more help and information.

 The following links take you to information on different aspects of supporting mental health and wellbeing:

 - Parenting preteens December 2020

 - Just Talk week webinars for parents / carers Nov 2020

 - Family toolkit course September 2020

 - Anger in the family course November 2020

 - Anna Freud centre self-care activities for children

 - Managing unexpected endings and transitions - Anna Freud